-PRE-LAUNCH INTEGRATION: Launched 21 December 2007.
+PRE-LAUNCH INTEGRATION: Launched 10 December 2006 on Shuttle STS-116 and deployed in the first 2 hours of 21 Dec 2006.
 Delivered 25 Jan 2006 to JSC Houston for vibration testing.
 Then 17 July 2006 to Kennedy Space Center for Integration with the Shuttle.
 Photo above was delivery from USNA and testing the separation system in a Zero-G flight with NASA.
 The pre-launch debate was the deployment altitude to safely avoid re-contact with ISS.
 The plot below shows how our original altitude ot 180 has been reduced to 175, and by launch time 165 nautical miles was being considered which would shorten the life to only 2 months or less:

 The top-inside view of RAFT is shown